How to Marinate Meat, Chicken, Seafood, and Vegetables

 (1) 1 part acid + (2) 3 parts fat or oil + (3) seasonings = 1 unbeatable marinade

 Marinades typically feature an oil and an acid — but the sky's the limit for creativity:

 - For your oil base, try olive, peanut, truffle, sesame, walnut, or chile oil.
 You can also use milk, coconut milk, buttermilk, or yogurt.

 - For acids, experiment with different types of vinegar, wines, beers, lemon, or lime juice.

 - Add some flavor, sprinkle in fresh or dried herbs, spices, and chile peppers; onions, shallots, garlic, ginger, citrus zest; prepared condiments like mustard, ketchup, or plum sauce.

 Tips for Making Marinades

-- While the food is marinating, turn it over at least once so all sides are coated in marinade.
+- Marinate in the refrigerator.
+Keep the food in a closed container and turn it over at least once, so all sides are coated in marinade.

-- Simply remove the food from the marinade and let excess drip off.
-No need to pat dry.
+- No need to pat dry.
+Simply remove the food from the marinade and let excess drip off.

 How Long Should I Marinate Meat?